waweiwoowu/hanabi-iamjeff/hat-guessing/Variant-Specific_Hat_Guessing_Tables.md

 ## General Clue Interpretation Tables

-* Any variant not listed below.
+* For any variant not listed below.

 ### 4-Player